lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

    - Click on the **funnel icon** in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual".
    - You must **unhide the right-hand filter panel** in order to see which specific filters are active.

-**To save your work and return to it later, use the "Bookmark" feature**
+**To save your work and return to it later, create a personal "Bookmark"**
 - To save your Data & Viz tabs in the Power BI app, navigate to the "Bookmark" icon and click "Add a personal Bookmark."
 - Name the bookmark using the naming convention "100a1_abc_teama_YYYY_MM_DD"
 - This will save all of the Clinic Selections, Data, & Viz tabs as they were at the time of creating the bookmark.
 - To update the information saved in an existing bookmark, hover over the three dots by the Bookmark name, and click "Update."

+**Note:** Power BI does not currently support sharing personal bookmarks, but this feature will be coming.

 **That's it for *Modeling to Learn* how to check our patient data and team trends.
 Next is our Done/Do review.**